 Well first of all the programme almost exclusively features music from 1980 to the present day.
-Secondly, we try to programme the kind of music that you don’t hear with any regularity, or at all, in London or the UK for the most part.
-There is the London Festival of Contemporary Music, but that festival focuses on a different kind of repertoire in a different setting, and usually not in central London.
+Secondly, we try to programme the kind of music that you don’t hear with any regularity, or at all, in London or the UK.
+There is the excellent London Festival of Contemporary Music, but that festival focuses on a slightly different kind of repertoire, in a different setting, and usually not in central London.

 I’ve spent much of my career abroad, so over the years I’ve been brought into contact with a very wide range of musical activities, tastes and above all ideas.
 I think that Britain has frequently suffered from being an island, speaking artistically and culturally.
-Not in all ways, but in terms of music we’re quite isolated, and I’ve noticed that a lot of new music isn’t properly represented in this country.
-There are hints of insularity and while we’re clearly not yet at a crisis point, it’s important for us to be aware of musical ideas that are prevalent right now on the continent and beyond .
-London Ear aims to bring these aspects together.
+In terms of music we are once again becoming increasingly isolated, and I’ve noticed that a lot of important new music isn’t sufficiently represented in this country.
+There are strong hints of growing insularity, and while we’re clearly not yet at a crisis point, it’s important for us to be aware of musical ideas that are evolving around the world – London Ear aims to draw attention to them.

 - What motivated you to establish London Ear and how did it come about?

 It has its roots in Uroboros Ensemble, which I established in the early 80s.
-After a dormant period I wanted to find a context to use it again, so I revived it for the Regello Festival, and later I met Andrea Cavallari with whom I decided to put on some concerts for our ensembles in London.
-So it grew from a concert for our two ensembles into a festival complete with numerous concerts, and other events of many kinds.
+After a dormant period I wanted to find a context to use it again, so I revived it for the Reggello Festival which I founded in Italy, and later I met Andrea Cavallari, also an ensemble director, with whom I decided to put on some concerts for our two ensembles in London.
+So it grew from a couple of concerts into a festival complete with numerous concerts, and other events of many kinds.

 - What would you like to achieve with the festival?

-I would also like to encourage young professional players to get out there and perform this music without worrying about the organisational side.
+I would also like to encourage young professional performers to embrace contemporary music.
 We all know that contemporary music can frighten some listeners, but that will continue to be the case forever if performers aren’t brave enough to go out there and do it, in the process learning how best to communicate it to audiences.

 - It seems like there’s a strong educational and participatory element to London Ear.
 Why is that?

-Because that’s where it comes from, the music grows from there.
-It struck me as being deeply important to cultivate an interest in contemporary music, from young children, through older school children and then students, young professionals and beyond.
-We also have what we call our Featured Young Performer programme.
+I believe it is deeply important to cultivate an awareness and interest in contemporary music in young children, older school children, in students, young professionals and beyond.
+In addition to a children’s project we also have what we call our Featured Young Performer programme.
 This year he is Jian Ren, a superb young violinist.
 He auditioned playing Boulez, and he will perform at the festival reception.
 He’ll also be standing in for Darragh Morgan with the Uroboros Ensemble, which is a rare chance to work with top musicians and perform to figures with strong musical influence in the UK.
 We want to create career-advancing opportunities.

 The composers’ competition is important to us too, as it has no age limit and is open to anybody, except well-established composers.
-My feeling is that the music should make the impression.
-It doesn’t matter if the person who wrote it is ninety – if the piece of music is good then let’s hear it!
+My feeling is that the music should make the impression, and it doesn’t matter if the person who wrote it is ninety – if the piece of music is good then let’s hear it!

 - Do audiences need to have specialist knowledge to enjoy contemporary music?